vre-hub/vre/README.md

     --node-count 5 --flavor m2.2xlarge --master-flavor m2.medium
 ```

+The *kubeconfig* is stored as a secret [here](secrets/config), copy it and then export it to your environment `export KUBECONFIG=config`.

-## File encryption
+## About file encryption

+Keys of new collaborators need to be added to git-crypt using `git-crypt add-gpg-user USER_ID`.
+As a member you need to import their public key to your GPG `gpg --import /path/to/file` (see also *Getting started as a collaborator*).

-All files in within the `secrets` directory will be encrypted by git-crypt.
-Other secrets stored in this repo should be encrypted by adding them to `.gitattributes` accordingly.
+**All files in within the `secrets` directory will be encrypted by git-crypt.
+Other secrets stored in this repo should be encrypted by adding them to `.gitattributes` accordingly.**